laiedwin/vim/README.md

-# .vimrc
+# .vim
-my preferences for vim: use vundle for packages, vim-airline, rainbow parens
+my .vim folder with my prefs: use vundle for packages, vim-airline, rainbow parens

 ## setup
 ```